What is this subject about?

 What will I study in the first year?

-In the first year you will also study Homer's Odyssey, the epic poem which chronicles the adventures of the Greek hero Odysseus, 'the man of many twists and turns', as he struggles to return to his island home after the Trojan War.
-Through focused literary analysis of textual episodes, you will investigate the cultural values of Greek society reflected through Homer's world of gods and monsters.
+In the first year you will study Homer’s Odyssey, the epic poem which chronicles the adventures of the Greek hero Odysseus, 'the man of many twists and turns’, as he struggles to return to his island home after a decade away fighting in the Trojan War.
+Through focused literary analysis, you will investigate the cultural values of Greek society reflected through Homer’s worlds of gods, magic and monsters.

 What will I study in the second year?